daigo75/billysbilling-magento/README.md

 app/code/community/BillysBilling -> app/code/community/
 app/etc/modules/BillysBilling_Invoicer.xml -> app/etc/modules/
 ```
 Remember to flush the Magento cache, which can be done by logging into the Admin Panel, clicking System, then Cache Management and finally clicking Flush Magento Cache.
+It might also be necessary to use the Flush Cache Storage.

 ##First time usage
 1. Log into your Magento Admin Panel.